-The theory and practice of developing computer applications for use in the law, with an emphasis on the use of knowledge-based systems.
-Each student will design and implement a computer application in an area of law of the student's choice, using both database and knowledge-based techniques.
+The theory and practice of developing computer applications for use in the law, with an emphasis on the use of databases.
+Each student will design and implement a computer application in an area of law of the student's choice, using database techniques.
 Familiarity with the use of a microcomputer and a word processing program is a prerequisite for the course.
 A knowledge of programming is not required, as the use of the necessary programs will be taught during the course.
-Some prior familiarity with searching legal databases such as Info One (formerly CLIRS) is desirable.
+Some prior familiarity with searching legal databases is desirable.